selimyanat/aave-like-protocol/docs/tracking-borrower-debt-using-token.md

-# Tracking borrower debt using debt token
+# Tracking Borrower Debt Using Debt Token

+## The Problem: Traditional Debt Tracking

-Traditionnally, without tokenization, a borrower debt would involve the following:
+Traditionnally, without tokenization, tracking a borrower debt would involve the following:

 * Keeping a ledger that tracks each borrower's outstanding debt.
-* When interest accrues, the protocol updates each borrower's debt balance.
+* Updating each borrower's balance every time interest accrues.

-In the context of blockchain and smart contracts, these operations leads to significant gas consumption and cost for users.
+In the context of blockchain and smart contracts, these operations lead to significant gas costs and inneficiencies, making debt tracking expensive.

+## Aave’s Solution: Debt Tokens & Debt Index

+Aave introduced a more efficient solution by issuing "debt tokens" to represent borrower's
+debt:
-Aave introduced a more efficient solution by representing debt as debt tokens.
-Instead of updating individual balances, Aave utilizes a debt index that scales the value of all outstanding debt tokens over time.
-This index grows based on the borrowing rate (APR) and is updated whenever an operation impacts the utilization rate, such as a new deposit, repayment, or liquidation.
+* Instead of updating individual balances, Aave utilizes a debt index that scales the value of all outstanding debt tokens over time.
+* This index grows based on the borrowing rate (APR) and is updated whenever an operation impacts the utilization rate, such as a new deposit, repayment, or liquidation.

-# How the debt index works ?

-The debt index is calculated using the following formula:
+## How Does The Debt Index Work ?

+### Debt Index Formula (Linear APR Growth)

-New Debt Index = Current Debt Index + (Borrowing Rate X Time Elapsed X Current Debt Index) / One Year
+* New Debt Index = Current Debt Index + Interest accrue
+* Interest accrues = Borrowing Rate X Time Elapsed X Debt index / ONE_YEAR;

+### Why This Works ?

+* The borrowing rate tells us how much interest should be applied.
+* The time elapsed ensures interest is applied proportionally over time.
+* The debt index scales the interest automatically for all borrowers, ensuring efficiency.

 To determine how much a borrower owes at any point in time, we use the debt index to scale their initial borrowed amount:

-Total Debt Owed = Borrowed Amount × Current Debt Index / Debt Index at Borrowing
+* Total Debt Owed = Borrowed Amount × Current Debt Index / Debt Index at Borrowing

+### Example: Debt Index In Action

 Let's take an example to illustrate that:

-* Starting Debt Index = 1%
+* Starting Debt Index = 100%
 * Suppose a fixed Borrowing APR = 10% to facilitate the explanation
-* Alice borrows 1000 USDC, the debt index is equal to 1%
+* Alice borrows 1000 USDC, the debt index is equal to 100%
-* After a year, the debt index at repayment is equal now to 1.1%
+* After a year, the debt index is equal now to 110%
 * Alice's total debt is: 1000 USDC * (1.1/1) = 1100 USDC

 * Later ...

-* Bob borrows 1000 USDC, the debt index is equal to 1.1%
+* Bob borrows 1000 USDC, the debt index is equal to 110%
-* After a year, the debt index at repayment is equal now to 1.21%
+* After a year, the debt index is equal now to 121%
-* Alice's total debt is: 1000 USDC * (1.21/1.1) = 1100 USDC
+* Bob's total debt is: 1000 USDC * (1.21/1.1) = 1100 USDC

-# In summary

-Beyond the efficiency that bring debt tokens, the benefits of tokenization in general ( fractional ownership, increased accessibility, etc) also apply to debt tokens.
-This innovation has the potential to transform how we think about and manage debt within the DeFi ecosystem.
+Bob pays the same interest (10%) as Alice for his loan duration, even though he borrowed later.